 - Strawberry watermelon mojito: Add 1 cup of fresh or frozen strawberries for a berry twist that enhances both color and flavor.

-- Pineapple watermelon mojito: Add 1/2 cup of fresh pineapple chunks to bring a tangier tropical dimension to the smoothie.
+- Pineapple Watermelon Mojito: Add 1/2 cup of fresh pineapple chunks to bring a tangier, tropical dimension to the smoothie.

 - Cucumber watermelon mojito: Add 1/4 cucumber (peeled) for an even more refreshing, spa-like drink with additional hydration benefits.